pkblanks/pkblanks/README.md

 # <a href="https://www.linkedin.com/in/paa-kwesi-blankson-4a525586/">PK Blankson</a>'s IT and Cybersecurity Project Portfolio 🔐

-I'm passionate about cybersecurity and love tackling complex challenges through hands-on projects.
-From vulnerability management to threat detection, these projects allow me to dive deep into the ever-evolving landscape of cybersecurity.
-Please feel free to check them out and see the work I’ve put into enhancing security operations and processes!
+I’m driven by a passion for protecting systems and solving complex security challenges through hands-on projects.
+My portfolio showcases real-world projects in vulnerability management, threat detection, and security automation, reflecting my commitment to enhancing operational resilience and staying ahead of emerging threats.
+I invite you to explore my work and see how I apply mission-focused discipline and technical expertise to strengthen cybersecurity processes!!!

 ## ⚠️ Vulnerability Management Projects